Hanging curtains is a pain. No one knows that better than us.

 Hang Curtains Without Wall Damage

-If you’re looking for the fastest, easiest way to put up your curtains without damaging the walls, know you can always count on Kwik-Hang’s curtain rod brackets to get the job done in no time.
+If you’re looking for the fastest, easiest way to put up your curtains without damaging the walls, know you can always count on Kwik-Hang’s damage-free curtain rod brackets and holdbacks to get the job done in no time.

-Kwik-Hang’s no-drill brackets are available in a variety of colors for both single and double curtain rods.
+Kwik-Hang’s no-drill hardware is available in a variety of colors for both single and double curtain rods.
 Center support brackets are also available for extended window widths using curtain rods longer than 30”.

 Plus, unlike Command Hooks or tension rods, Kwik-Hang brackets can support up to 20 pounds.
 You’ll be able to use traditional curtain rods or hang heavier drapes without worry.